Olubukola-Olanrewaju/Loan_Performance_Analysis/README.md

 ## Tools Used
 - Power BI for data visualization and dashboard development
 - Excel for data cleaning and preprocessing
+## What I Did
+- Cleaned and transformed raw loan data in Excel
+- Created calculated columns and structured the dataset
+- Built a data model in Power BI
+- Developed DAX measures for key metrics such as total loan, repayment, and default rate
+- Designed an interactive dashboard with multiple pages for analysis
 ## Data Preparation
 - Cleaned and structured raw loan dataset in Excel
 - Handled missing values and corrected inconsistent data types